Getting started

 In Hermine a product is a piece of software that you develop internally.

-Procucts can be grouped into differents categories.
+Products can be grouped into different categories.

 A release is a version of a product.